I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 - Reaction to a medication or vaccination

-- Nausea (from eating too much, something off the street or some of the conditions listed above)
+- Nausea (from overeating, ingesting something off the street or as a symptom of some of the conditions listed above)

 Taking Your Dog to the Veterinarian Because They Aren’t Eating

-If it’s been more than a day since your dog last ate, I would give the person answering the phone those details, and see if they can find you an appointment that day or the next.
+If it has been more than a day since your dog last ate, I would give the person answering the phone those details, and see if they can find you an appointment that day or the next.

-It not only ensures you don’t forget to mention something, your appointment will be more productive and it will help your vet with a diagnosis.
+It ensures you don’t forget to mention something, making your appointment more productive.
+Plus, it will help your vet with a diagnosis by providing more information for them to consider.

 Below are some questions your veterinarian may ask you during your visit.

-Make a note of the answers to them before your vet visit so you don’t have to take up valuable time during your dog’s appointment trying to remember.
+Make a note of the answers before your appointment so you don’t have to take up valuable time trying to remember.

 - How long has it been since your dog has eaten?

-- How many times a day does he eat?
+- How many times a day do they eat?

 - Is your dog eating something or nothing at all?

-- Is it just food that’s an issue or is he drinking more or less as well?
+- Is it just food that’s an issue, or are they drinking more or less than usual?

-- Is there a certain time of day he will eat?
+- Is there a certain time of day they will eat?

-- Has he been throwing up?
+- Have they been throwing up?
 Having diarrhea?

-- Is it just his dog food he won’t eat or he’s lost interest in everything?
+- Is it just the dog food your dog won’t eat or are they losing interest in everything?

 - Are there any other behaviors you’re concerned about?

-Your vet will ask you what’s been going on, and this is where the list will come in handy.
+Your vet will ask you what’s been happening with your dog.
+This is where the list will come in handy.

 Your vet may recommend an appetite stimulant to encourage your dog to eat.
-He may also give him an injection for pain or nausea if he feels these are issues.
+They may also give your dog an injection for pain or nausea if they feels these are issues.

 Be sure to ask if there are any foods your dog should avoid.

-Please do not let your vet dismiss your concerns with a diagnosis of “your dog is old” because that is a cop out not a diagnosis.
+Please do not let your vet dismiss your concerns with a diagnosis of “your dog is old.”
+Old age is not a disease.
+It is an umbrella term that covers many conditions, each needing to be considered.

-If he doesn’t feel the need for testing I would find another vet, because in my experience if you’re concerned, there is a reason to be concerned.
+I would seek a second opinion if your current veterinarian doesn’t feel the need for testing.
+In my experience, if you’re concerned, there is a reason to be concerned.

-Only once all the test results are in and there is a diagnosis can you have a conversation with your vet about treatment options.
+Only once all the test results are in, and there is a diagnosis, can you discuss treatment options with your vet.

-I also think it’s a good idea to do a bit of research on your own and see what else is out there, particularly if you’re interested in adding some natural treatments.
+I also think it’s a good idea to research and see what else is out there, particularly if you’re interested in incorporating some natural or alternative options in your dog’s treatment plan.

 If you have found other possibilities that interest you, speak to your vet before giving anything to your dog.